Azure/azure-sdk-for-js/sdk/eventhub/event-hubs/README.md

   const subscription1 = client.subscribe(
     "my-consumer-group",
     (events, context) => { /* code for handling events should go here */ },
-    partitionManager
+    partitionManager, {
+      // wait for 10 messages to arrive or for 60 seconds to
+      // expire - whichever comes first.
+      maxBatchSize: 10,
+      maxWaitTimeInSeconds: 60
+    }
   );

   const subscription2 = client.subscribe(
     "my-consumer-group",
     (events, context) => { /* code for handling events should go here */ },
-    partitionManager
+    partitionManager, {
+      // wait for 10 messages to arrive or for 60 seconds to
+      // expire - whichever comes first.
+      maxBatchSize: 10,
+      maxWaitTimeInSeconds: 60
+    }
   );

-  // At this point, both subscriptions are consuming events from different partitions of the Event Hub.
+  // At this point, both subscriptions are consuming events
-  // The subscribers will load-balance automatically without any intervention.
-  // This processing takes place in the background and will not block.
+  // from different partitions of the Event Hub.
   //
-  // In this example, we'll stop processing after thirty seconds. await delay(30000);
+  // The subscribers will load-balance automatically without
+  // any intervention.
+This processing takes place in the
+  // background and will not block.

   await subscription1.close();
   await subscription2.close();